karlsheng99/CPE487/lab/lab 3/README.md

 # Lab 3: Bouncing Ball
-Programed the FPGA to display a "bouncing ball" on a 800x600 Video Graphics Array (VGA) monitor
+Programed the FPGA to display a "bouncing ball" on a 800x600 Video Graphics Array (VGA) monitor.

 ![demo](vgaball/demo/demo1.gif)